werg/simple-twitter-rerank/Readme.md

 * Find the nginx config file
   On Ubuntu it's in `/etc/nginx/sites-enabled/default` On Mac Snow Leopard it's in `/usr/local/etc/nginx/nginx.conf`
-* To map the /api route to http://localhost:8000/ edit your config file to display something like this:
+* To map the /api route to http://localhost:8000/ edit your config file to display something like this

 	server {
 		listen       80;